Unlinkability of an Improved Key Agreement Protocol for EMV 2nd Gen Payments: Applied -calculus and quasi-open bisimilarity

 To ensure that our notion of bisimilarity is a congruence relation we require our bisimulation to be an open relation.
 A relation is \textit{open} if it is preserved under substitutions fresh for the domain of the frame of the extended process, as stated formally below.
-By introducing the freshness condition we give our attacker the capacity to influence messages bound to free variables without the access to the outputs recorded in the frame -- they may only be used as a part of the input.
+By introducing this condition we give our attacker the capacity to influence messages bound to free variables (therefore accounting for all possible ways to ``stage'' the attack) without access to the outputs recorded in the frame -- they may only be used as a part of the input.